liomoti/rainfall_analysis/README.md

 </ol>

 The <b>Map</b> function create pairs like this: <b> <year, Monthly amount> </b> <br>
-in this process we find the minimum and maximum values. <br>
+In this process we find the minimum and maximum values. <br>
-in the <b>CleanUp</b> function of the <b>Map process</b>, we print the largest and smallest monthly rainfall fell amount.
+In the <b>CleanUp</b> function of the <b>Map process</b>, we print the largest and smallest monthly rainfall fell amount.
 <br>
 The <b>Reduce</b> function make aggregation and we get pairs in this shape: <strong><year.
 Annual amount></strong> <br>
 Then we find the maximum and minimum year with the <b>CleanUp</b> function of the <b>Reduce process</b>